-Ellen held him stiffly; she feared he'd shatter like crystal.
-Exhausted after the ninety mile drive, she sank back into the curve of the chair and allowed him to rest in the crook of her arm.
+Ellen held him stiffly.
+If she made one wrong move he'd shatter like crystal.

+Because she was exhausted after the ninety mile drive, she sank back into the curve of the chair and allowed him to rest in the crook of her arm next to her heart.

-"Would you hand me that book?
+"Would you hand that book to me?
 His sister sent it, her favorite."

 She began to read Good Night Gorilla to him.
-Goodnight hyena, goodnight lion, goodnight giraffe....Although she had read it a hundred times before to his sister, she wondered if Gerard would ever clap his hands when the gorilla and the mouse climbed into the zoo keeper's bed.
+Goodnight hyena, goodnight lion, goodnight giraffe....Although she had read it a hundred times before to his sister, she wondered if Gerard would ever clap his hands and screech when the gorilla and the mouse climbed back into the zoo keeper's bed.
 The doctors were not sure he could hear.

-She sang Scarlet Ribbons to him.
-He stared at her with his filmy eyes; when he began to nod, she buzzed the nurse to place him in his crib.
+She hugged him and sang Scarlet Ribbons to him.
+He stared at her with his filmy, brown eyes; when he began to nod, she buzzed the nurse who placed him safely in his crib.